-Working ethically and within the law is very important to us.
-The consequences of any wrongdoing, or apparent wrongdoing, can be significant - for individuals as well as the company both from a legal and reputational perspective.
-Our Standard is also designed to help you, and BT, demonstrate compliance with The Code of Conduct, the law and regulations.
+Working ethically and within the law is very important to BT.
+The consequences of any wrongdoing, or apparent wrongdoing, can be significant for individuals as well as the company both from a legal and reputational perspective.
+Our Standard is designed to help you, and BT, demonstrate compliance with Being trusted: our code, the law and regulations.